Maryland Lemon Law: Your Complete Legal Guide

 Vehicles Not Covered

-- Motor homes: Specifically excluded by statute (though the chassis may have separate coverage)
+- Motor homes: Specifically excluded by statute, though the chassis may have separate warranty coverage from the chassis manufacturer

-- Heavy trucks: Trucks with manufacturer’s rated capacity exceeding 3/4 ton
+- Heavy trucks: Trucks with a manufacturer's rated capacity exceeding 3/4 ton

 - Fleet purchases: Purchases of five or more motor vehicles at once